inet-framework/inet/showcases/visualizer/canvas/routingtable/doc/index.rst

 --------------------

-In INET, the :ned:`RoutingTableVisualizer` module (included in the network as part of :ned:`IntegratedVisualizer`) is responsible for visualizing routing table entries.
+In INET, the :ned:`RoutingTableVisualizer` module (included in the network as part of :ned:`IntegratedCanvasVisualizer`) is responsible for visualizing routing table entries.

 The visualizer basically annotates network links with labeled arrows